Kyrgyzstan at the 2018 Asian Games

-The Kyrgyzstan competed at the 2018 Asian Games in Jakarta and Palembang, Indonesia, from 18 August to 2 September 2018.
+Kyrgyzstan participated in the 2018 Asian Games in Jakarta and Palembang, Indonesia, from 18 August to 2 September 2018.
 Kyrgyzstan made its first appearance at the Asian Games in 1994 Hiroshima, and the best achievement was in the 2002 Busan, with a gold, 5 silver and 6 bronze medals.
 At the last edition in Incheon, Kyrgyzstan managed to claim 2 silver and 4 bronze medals.

 Medalists

 The following Kyrgyzstan competitors won medals at the Games.